wtrocki/ts-client-atlas/client/FederatedAuthenticationApi.md

 # **createRoleMapping**
-> RoleMappingView createRoleMapping(roleMappingView)
+> AuthFederationRoleMapping createRoleMapping(authFederationRoleMapping)

 Adds one role mapping to the specified organization in the specified federation.
 To use this resource, the requesting API Key must have the Organization Owner role.
-This resource doesn't require the API Key to have an Access List.

 ### Example